-- (3) Payroll and personnel expenses include compensation of our personnel involved in research and development activities, including salaries, benefits and stock-based compensation.
-We do not allocate payroll and personnel expenses to specific programs, because these expenses relate to multiple programs and, as such, are separately classified. - (4) Other research and development expenses represent direct expenses related to research and development activities other than those listed above.
+(3) Payroll and personnel expenses include compensation of our personnel involved in research and development activities, including salaries, benefits and stock-based compensation.

+(4) Other research and development expenses represent direct expenses related to research and development activities other than those listed above.